xonsh/xonsh/docs/tutorial_history_backend.rst

     $ history -n
     0: couchdb in action

-Woho!
+Woohoo!
 We just wrote a working history backend!

 Setup CouchDB
 =============

-For real, we need a CouchDB running.
-Go to
-`CouchDB website <http://couchdb.apache.org/>`_ and spend some time to install it. we will wait for you.
+For this to work, we need CouchDB up and running.
+Go to `CouchDB website <http://couchdb.apache.org/>`_ and spend some time to install it. we will wait for you.
 Take your time.

-After installing it, we could check it with ``curl``:
+After installing, check that it's configured correctly with ``curl``:

 .. code-block:: none